After our day at the Zoo, we hit East Berlin for some more history.

 Towards the end of WW2, the Allies and Soviets were attempting to agree on how Germany should be governed when hostilities ended.
-Eventually when no agreement could be made, the country would be split.
+Eventually, when no agreement could be made, the country would be split.
 Berlin would be split into 4 sectors.
 The boundary between East and West was set along Bernauer Strasse.

 In the initial years after the war, both sides developed at a similar rate, until the West’s freedoms created a thriving economy.
 In the formative years of this relationship, there was no physical barriers to movement.
-As a result, in the early 1950s, hundreds of thousands of people to the West to enjoy a life free of the Soviet oppression and weak economy.
+As a result, in the early 1950s, hundreds of thousands of people moved to the West to enjoy a life free of the Soviet oppression and a weak economy.

-As more and more skilled people moved from East to West, the East’s economy began to slump, and the Soviets decided to take action to prevent people leaving.
-On top of this, relationship with the US during the Korean War (which caused the current split in Korea) continued to break down.
+As more and more skilled people moved from East to West, the East’s economy began to slump, and the Soviets decided to take action to prevent people from leaving.
+On top of this, the relationship with the US during the Korean War (which caused the current split in Korea) continued to break down.
 The Soviets decided it was time to build a border.

 On the 13th August 1961, Soviet troops began rolling out barbed wire along the line of the border.
-For a short period, people were still able to move to the West, and did so in droves.
+For a short period, people were still able to move to the West and did so in droves.
 3 days later, paramilitary militias began sealing doors and windows to create a physical border to the West.
 Barbed wire was replaced with brick walls and Armed militia were then positioned to control the population.
 The normal daily routine of crossing the border for work was now gone.
 Those who wanted to flee were forced to climb out of high windows (the ground floor ones being sealed) and avoid the border guards.
 In a lot of cases, these escape efforts were added by the Western police and forces.
 The biggest organised escape was from a group of civilians which totalled around 2,000 people on the 24th and 25th September.

-In order to prevent the regular escapes, the border was continuously fortified. by 1965, the border defences had been expanded and included the demolition of homes and businesses, leaving only the facades as a physical barrier.
+To prevent the regular escapes, the border was continuously fortified. by 1965, the border defences had been expanded and included the demolition of homes and businesses, leaving only the facades as a physical barrier.

 The concrete barriers that we now know as the Berlin Wall were only erected around 1980.
-Throughout all of it’s history, there were many escape attempts.
+Throughout all of its history, there were many escape attempts.
 Some escapees even resorted to tunnelling under.

 The End Of Hostility

 In the final years of the wall, the Eastern economy was struggling.
-Under the leadership of Mikhail Gorbachev, the Soviet Union began dissolve and relinquish their control on its occupied areas.
+Under the leadership of Mikhail Gorbachev, the Soviet Union began to dissolve and relinquish their control on its occupied areas.
 This would give each nation more independence to govern themselves.
 On the 9th November 1989, the wall was opened so people could move freely through Berlin once again.
-Although reunification of Germany did not happen until the following year, this date marked the day Germany began the next peaceful phase of it’s history.
+Although reunification of Germany did not happen until the following year, this date marked the day Germany began the next peaceful phase of its history.